pyrmont/articles.inqk.net/_posts/2018-02-22-beatsx-paean.md

 * The power button is awful.
 It’s a mushy, shameful excuse for a real button that is essential to use (you have to hold down for a second to turn the earphones on and off).
 Every interaction with it is awful.

-* There appears to be (or, at the very least, [issues with the battery][rpb] have been) .
+* There appears to be (or, at the very least, [have been][rpb]) issues with the battery.
 I encountered this problem within six months of purchasing my initial set.[^4] After sending it back to Apple for service, I’ve not had any significant problems with my second set.

 [rpb]: https://www.reddit.com/r/apple/comments/63gqzk/trying_to_turn_on_my_beatsx_and_just_get_a/